minkiapps/LiveScore-Wearable-Demo/README.md

 Jetpack Compose.
 The main mechanic is to start a Foreground Service which maintains the Wearengine connection between phone and watch, whenever the watch app is requesting data, the Foreground Service fetches the data through API and transfer a JSON to watch.

-### HarmonyOS
+### HarmonyOS (hos)
 The HarmonyOS app is responsible of displaying the live score data which is received from the Android app in a list UI element.
 Various wearable device models are supported in the project, each device model code is encapsulated in a own Gradle module.
+All code are written in Javascript, HML and CSS.

 - Huawei Sportwatch (Litewearable)
   - Watch GT2 Pro